Abu Lahab: Other acts of opposition (613–619)

-When the Quraysh began to torture the Muslims, Abu Lahab's brother Abu Talib called upon the Hashim and Al-Muttalib clans to stand with him in protecting his nephew.
+When the Quraysh began to torture the Muslims, Abu Lahab's brother Abu Talib ibn Abd al-Muttalib called upon the Hashim and al-Muttalib clans to stand with him in protecting his nephew.
 It was a custom among the Arabs to staunchly support their own clan.
-Despite the dissension between Muḥammad and some members of Banu Hashim & Banu Muṭṭalib, most of them stood by him in his predicaments and provided him protection and security except Abu Lahab.
+Despite the dissension between Muḥammad and some members of Banu Hashim and Banu Muṭṭalib, most of them stood by him in his predicament and provided him with protection and security, except Abu Lahab.

-While Muhammad was praying near the Kaaba, Abu Jahl once threw the entrails of a sacrificed camel over him.
+While Muhammad was praying near the Kaaba, Amr ibn Hisham once threw the entrails of a sacrificed camel over him.
 Muhammad later told Aisha: "I was between two bad neighbours, Abu Lahab and Uqba ibn Abu Mu'ayt.
 They brought excrements and threw them before my door and they brought offensive material and threw it before my door."
 Muhammad said he came out of his house, saying: "O sons of Abdumanaf!
 Is it the behaviour of a neighbour?" and threw the rubbish away.

-On the 7th year of preaching Islam, the Quraysh imposed boycott on Banu Hāshim & Banu Muṭṭalib and forced them to live in a mountain gorge outside the city.
+On the 7th year of preaching Islam, the Quraysh imposed a boycott on Banu Hāshim and Banu Muṭṭalib and forced them to live in a mountain gorge outside the city.
 Most of the members of Banu Hāshim had not accepted Islam at that time.
 Yet they stood by Muḥammad and suffered as much as he did.
 Abu Lahab was the only member of Banu Hāshim who supported the boycott and did not join his clan.
 Through a deep sense of animosity, Abu Lahab violated this ‘Arab tradition and took the side of non-Muslim Quraysh clans.
 Abu Lahab renounced his affiliation with the Hashim clan and remained in Mecca.
-Soon afterwards, he met his sister-in-law, Hind bint Utbah, and said to her, "Haven’t I helped Al-Lat and Al-Uzza, and haven’t I abandoned those who have abandoned them and assisted their opponents?”
-She replied, “Yes, and may god reward you well, O Abu Utba.”
+Soon afterwards, he met his sister-in-law, Hind bint Utbah, and said to her, "Haven’t I helped Al-Lat and Al-Uzza, and haven’t I abandoned those who have abandoned them and assisted their opponents?"
+She replied, "Yes, and may god reward you well, O Abu Utba."